mhered/manolobot/BOM/mega4.md

 (RPi):$ sudo sh install.sh
 ```

-Note: `sudo` is needed because to disable USB auto-suspend in `/boot/cmdline.txt`.
+Note: `sudo` is needed to run the script because it attempts to disable USB auto-suspend in `/boot/cmdline.txt`.

 After installing the software, reboot the RPi so the UWI server will run in the background.